anthonyshort/deku/README.md

 ])
 ```

 And if you're using `virtual-element` [you can also use JSX](https://github.com/dekujs/deku/blob/master/docs/guides/jsx.md) to make rendering nodes more developer friendly.
-This is equivalant to the previous example:
+This is equivalent to the previous example:

 ```jsx
 <div class="App">